 Paula Weston lives in Brisbane with her husband, a retired greyhound and a moody cockateil.
 She reads widely, and is addicted to paranormal stories.
-Shadows, book one of the Raphaim series, is her first novel.

-is the third book in an epic fantasy trilogy from brilliant new Australian talent Jo Spurrier.
+North Star Guide Me Home is the third book in an epic fantasy trilogy from brilliant new Australian talent Jo Spurrier.

 Some things are broken beyond mending: